-The market value of assets rate of return was 6.12% for the year ending June 30, 2019.
-This is compared to an assumed return of 7.50% for the same period.
-On an actuarial value of assets basis, the return for FYE 2019 was 6.54%.
-Table III-4 shows the historical asset returns and the investment return assumption for the last ten years.
+The market value of assets rate of return was 1.43% for the year ending June 30, 2020.
+This is compared to an assumed return of 7.30% for the same period.
+On an actuarial value of assets basis, the return for FYE 2020 was 5.35%.
+In the table below, we show historical asset returns compared to the investment return assumption.
+We show returns beginning with the year ending in 2000.